bnodnarb/AIRMF/_posts/map/01-05-01-identify-impacts.md

 <summary markdown="span">**Transparency and Documentation**</summary>
 <br>
 **Organizations can document the following:**
-- If it relates to people, does it unfairly advantage or disadvantage a particular social group?
+- If the AI system relates to people, does it unfairly advantage or disadvantage a particular social group?
 In what ways?
 How was this mitigated?
-- If it relates to other ethically protected subjects, have appropriate obligations been met? (e.g., medical data might include information collected from animals)
+- If the AI system relates to other ethically protected subjects, have appropriate obligations been met? (e.g., medical data might include information collected from animals)
-- If it relates to people, could this dataset expose people to harm or legal action? (e.g., financial social or otherwise) What was done to mitigate or reduce the potential for harm?
+- If the AI system relates to people, could this dataset expose people to harm or legal action? (e.g., financial social or otherwise) What was done to mitigate or reduce the potential for harm?

 **AI Transparency Resources:**
 - Datasheets for Datasets